 • The oxygenation plant had low impacts to neighbours and sediment disturbance

 Monthly Water quality monitoring on the Vasse Wonnerup wetlands has occurred since December 2014 to gain a better understanding on the seasonal variability in water quality parameters.

-Monthly water quality data will be used to populate the Vasse Estuary model that is being developed by the Department of Water and Environmental Regulation in collaboration with the University of Western Australia.
+Monthly water quality data is used to populate the Vasse Estuary model by the Department of Water and Environmental Regulation in collaboration with the University of Western Australia.

-The model will be used to predict water levels and salinity in the wetlands of a range of management scenarios proposed by the Vasse Wonnerup wetlands Collaboration to investigate under the Review Surge Barrier Operations project.
-The model will also be used to guide management decisions in allowing seawater into the Vasse estuary over summer months to reduce the risk of fish kills.
+The model was used to predict water levels and salinity in the wetlands for a range of management scenarios under the Review Surge Barrier Operations project.
+The model is also used to guide management decisions in allowing seawater into the Vasse estuary over summer months to reduce the risk of fish kills.

-Sediment investigations in the Vasse estuary channel took place in October 2016 to assess the volume and composition of sediments in the channel approximately 1.2km upstream from the Vasse surge barrier.
-Link to map the accumulation of organic sediments in the channel contribute to poor water quality, visual amenity and offensive smells over summer.
+Sediment investigations in the Vasse estuary channel took place in October 2016 to assess the volume and composition of sediments in the channel approximately 1.2km upstream from the Vasse surge barrier (map).
+The accumulation of organic sediments in the channel contribute to poor water quality, visual amenity and offensive smells over summer.